 Shaving with a straight razor is not a quick process, so doing it correctly is going to require some time.

 Both the equipment and your face will need prep work.
 You’ll need to make sure that your razor is sharp and your face is covered with a thick layer of soapy lather.
 Once you’re ready to begin shaving, you’ll need to go slowly and deliberately so you get a good shave without nicks and cuts.

 Take the time to make each pass count, so you can make fewer passes overall and reduce the opportunity to cut yourself.

 A straight razor is a precision instrument that requires regular maintenance to keep it functioning properly.

 Before every shave, you’ll need to run the blade down a leather strop to keep it sharp.
 In addition, every few months the razor will need to be honed.

-This is a process that involves wetting a sharpening stone and running the razor carefully along the stone to give it its edge.
+This process involves wetting a sharpening stone and running the razor carefully along the stone to give it its edge.
 You can do this yourself or send your razor to a professional to have it honed.
 Honing takes time and repetition to master, so while some men may enjoy the process, others may not want to invest the time that is necessary to keep a razor in top condition.